 Deadline for Submission

-Westminster College is pleased to announce the availability of summer 2017 undergraduate research grants for students conducting research projects with Westminster faculty.
-Any Westminster student is eligible to apply if they will be enrolled as an undergraduate at Westminster in the fall of 2017.
+Westminster College is pleased to announce the availability of summer 2019 undergraduate research grants for students conducting research projects with Westminster faculty.
+Any Westminster student is eligible to apply if they will be enrolled as an undergraduate at Westminster in the fall of 2019.
 The program provides students up to $3000 (maximum) paid in increments every two weeks for full-time research conducted over the eight-week summer session.
 These grants are contingent upon funding availability, eligibility of the project, satisfactory progress, and the participation in interdisciplinary research support meetings.
-Various programs, including the Gore Math/Science Endowment, the Eskuche Fund, the Environmental Studies Program, the Great Salt Lake Institute, the Dee Foundation, the Martin Fund, the Provost’s Office, the W.M.
-Keck Foundation, and the WestARCHES program, support these grants.
+Various programs, including the Gore Math/Science Endowment, the Eskuche Fund, the Environmental Studies Program, the Great Salt Lake Institute, the Dee Foundation, the Martin Fund, the Provost’s Office, and the W.M.
+Keck Foundation support these grants.

 The Teaching, Learning, and Resource Faculty committee will consider all applications and make recommendations concerning the awarding of funds.
 Eligible projects are those on which a student and Westminster professor can work collaboratively during the summer.
 A student may approach a potential faculty mentor with a specific research topic in mind, or may simply ask a potential faculty mentor to suggest possible research projects that would be appropriate.
 In either case, a mutual agreement between the student and potential faculty mentor regarding general project goals must be identified prior to submission of this application.